-Bank Reconciliations
+3) Bank Reconciliations

-- 3. Obtain a listing of entity bank accounts for the fiscal period from management and management's representation that the listing is complete.
-Ask management to identify the entity's main operating account.
-Select the entity's main operating account and randomly select 4 additional accounts (or all accounts if less than 5).
-Randomly select one month from the fiscal period, obtain and inspect the corresponding bank statement and reconciliation for each selected account, and observe that: - a) Bank reconciliations include evidence that they were prepared within 2 months of the related statement closing date (e.g., initialed and dated or electronically logged);

-b) Bank reconciliations include evidence that a member of management/board member who does not handle cash, post ledgers, or issue checks has reviewed each bank reconciliation (e.g., initialed and dated, electronically logged); and c) Management has documentation reflecting that it has researched reconciling items that have been outstanding for more than 12 months from the statement closing date, if applicable.
+- A. I obtained a listing of entity bank accounts for the fiscal period from management and management's representation that the listing is complete.
+I asked management to identify the entity's main operating account.
+I selected the entity's main operating account and randomly selected 4 additional accounts (or all accounts if less than 5).
+I randomly selected one month from the fiscal period, obtained and inspected the corresponding bank statement and reconciliation for each selected accounts, and observed that: - i.
+Bank reconciliations include evidence that they were prepared within 2 months of the related statement closing date (e.g., initialed and dated or electronically logged); - ii.
+Bank reconciliations include written evidence that a member of management/board member who does not handle cash, post ledgers, or issue checks has reviewed each bank reconciliation (e.g., initialed and dated, electronically logged); and iii.
+Management has documentation reflecting that it has researched reconciling items that have been outstanding for more than 12 months from the statement closing date, if applicable.

-Bank Reconciliations do not include that a member of management/board member who does not handle cash, post ledgers, or issue checks has reviewed each bank reconciliation.
+Procedure Results - Bank reconciliations do not include evidence that a member of management/ board member has reviewed the bank reconciliation.